Magnet Docs v1.1.7 archive docs

 20230330-custom-ids.md

 Naming like this, consistently, means you’ll be able to easily glance over the file tree to see your posts and also likely avoid naming two files the same thing.
+One of the purposes of Magnet is to keep everything within a human scope — instead of building and querying a database about your posts, simply use a file tree of plaintext.

 Basic HTML